lanl/PYSEQM/_sources/Initialization.rst.txt

             [-0.63, 0.63, -0.63],
             [0.63, -0.63, -0.63],
         ],
-    ], dtype=torch.float32, device=device)
+    ], dtype=torch.float64, device=device)

 Reading from `.xyz` Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-PySEQM can also read molecular data directly from `.xyz` files.
+PYSEQM can read multiple `.xyz` files and pad them to a uniform atom count:

 An `.xyz` file includes: